 Red Dead Redemption 2 is a game with layers.
-On the surface, it's a hyper-realistic survival narrative – an anti-hero tale that deconstructs America's rugged individualist ideal.
+On the surface, it's a hyper-realistic survival narrative, an anti-hero tale that deconstructs America's rugged individualist ideal.
 Rockstar Games created a world that emphasises 'This is real, and if you treat this like any other video game, you're going to die.
 A lot'.
 You have to oil and clean your guns when they rust.
 You have to change your clothing when you head into the mountains.
 Knocking over a person over in town will get you reported to the sheriff, who, if you're nice, might let you off with a warning.

 But the more you play this game, the more you realise there's something fantastical and creepy right beneath the surface of its presentation.
-It's more akin to Southern Gothic than spaghetti Western, with an artifice of normalcy that conceals unnatural occurrences.
+It's more akin to Southern Gothic than Spaghetti Western, with an artifice of normalcy that conceals unnatural occurrences.

 You'll start seeing weird things when you diverge from the story missions, the stranger missions, and every other directive the game gives you, and begin to act on your own.
-Some of your first self-directed explorations will be of the random homes and shacks that dot the landscape, you'll see them in your peripheral vision on the way to a robbery or when heading back to camp, and you'll begin to wonder who resides there, and what lives have they made for themselves in this unforgiving place?
+Some of your first self-directed explorations will be of the random homes and shacks that dot the landscape, You'll see them in your peripheral vision on the way to a robbery or when heading back to camp, and you'll begin to wonder who resides there, and what lives have they made for themselves in this unforgiving place?

 The answers are usually mundane: you'll be able to walk around the property, but the doors and windows will be locked or you'll see the inhabitants milling about outside, living their lives.
 Every so often, though, you'll get a shock.
 The music will change to minor chords, and you'll come across some grotesque tableau.
 These scenes tell stories, and if you take it one step further, and follow the clues, you might unearth something truly bizarre.

 Take, for example, an abandoned shack in New Hanover (circled above in red).
 When you step inside, you'll find a number of skeletons.
-Most of them are lying in beds, the sheeting little more than rotting tatters.
+Most of them are lying in beds, the sheets little more than rotting tatters.
 Clearly, something terrible happened here.

 At the front of the room is the skeleton of a cult leader propped up in a chair.
 And next to him is a letter you can read.
 It says the following: